hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 |        |          |                   |      |                     |
 | Node 3 | int0     | ca:fe:ca:fe:13:01 | 1500 | No bridge           |

-On Node 1, the device `ext0` with the MAC address `ca:fe:ca:fe:11:01` is not a member of a software bridge.
+On `Node 1`, the device `ext0` with the MAC address `ca:fe:ca:fe:11:01` is not a member of a software bridge.
 The device `int0` with the MAC address `ca:fe:ca:fe:11:03` is the only member of the software bridge `int-br0`.
 The MAC address of the software bridge (device `int-br0`) is the same as its member device.
-On Node 2, the device `int0` with the MAC address `ca:fe:ca:fe:12:01` is the only member of the software bridge `int-br0`.
+On `Node 2`, the device `int0` with the MAC address `ca:fe:ca:fe:12:01` is the only member of the software bridge `int-br0`.
 The MAC address of the software bridge (device `int-br0`) is the same as its member device.
-On Node 3, the device `int0` with the MAC address `ca:fe:ca:fe:13:01` is not a member of a software bridge.
+On `Node 3`, the device `int0` with the MAC address `ca:fe:ca:fe:13:01` is not a member of a software bridge.
 The MTU of all network devices on all nodes is set to `1500`.

-The IPv4 configuration of the network devices on all nodes is shown in the following table:
+The IPv4 configuration of the network devices on these nodes is shown in the following table:

 | Node   | Device   | IPv4 Address | IPv4 Routes           |